 - Obvious leaks

-It’s not always easy to know the difference between signs of damage in your basement and signs of foundation damage.
+Sometimes, the difference between signs of damage in your basement and damages to your foundation is hard to determine.
 That’s why it’s especially important to reach out to the professional contractors working in your area.
-If you live in Charlotte, Greenville, Columbia, or Charleston, you can benefit from a home inspection and a free quote on any services you may need to bring your home back up to code.
+If you live in Greenville, Columbia, or Charleston, you can benefit from a home inspection and a free quote on any services you may need to bring your home back up to code.

 Inspect Your Concrete Slabs